-4. Objectives
+Objectives

-The objectives of SSCBC in the conduct of sailing are
+The objectives of SSCBC in the conduct of sailing include:

-- To provide a safely managed on-water environment for competitors and trainees having due regards to both known and unforeseen conditions; - To allocate a suitable fleet of patrol boats for race management and training; - To encourage, train and retain the services of members and staff to assist with race management, sail training, instructing and coaching.
+To provide a safely managed on-water environment for participants having due regards to known, expected and unforeseen conditions;

+To allocate a suitable fleet of patrol boats for boating activities; and

+To encourage, train and retain the services of members and staff to assist with race management, sail training, instructing and coaching.

-5. Environmental Issues Affecting Sailing
+Environmental Issues Affecting Sailing

-Environmental factors including wind and sea state may require on water activates to be restricted or abandoned.
+Environmental factors including temperature, wind and sea state may require on water activates to be restricted or abandoned.

-These are covered in world Sailing (WS) Race Management manuals and covered in the Australian Sailing (AS) Race Official, Instructor and Coach courses.
-Race Officials in charge of sailing complete this training and conduct racing in accordance with AS training.
+These are covered in World Sailing (WS) Race Management manuals and covered in the Australian Sailing (AS) Race Official, Instructor and Coach courses.
+Race Officials in charge of sailing complete this training and conduct sailing in accordance with AS training.
 This section gives an overview of some of these considerations